iBotPeaches/Apktool/_includes/other-faq.md

 <br /><br />
 <strong>There is no META-INF dir in resulting apk.
 Is this ok?</strong>
 <br />
 Yes. <code>META-INF</code> contains apk signatures.
 After modifying the apk it is no longer signed.
-You can use <code>-c / --copy-original</code> to retain these signatures, but who knows how long this method will work with AOSP updates.
+You can use <code>-c / --copy-original</code> to retain these signatures.
+However, using <code>-c</code> uses the original <code>AndroidManifest.xml</code> file, so changes to it will be lost.
 <br /><br />
 <strong>What do you call "magic apks"?</strong>
 <br />